Gata (food): Different types of Gata

 Some Gata resemble croissants, made from an enriched bread dough rolled into paper-thin, table-wide sheets using an “okhlavoo” (a wooden dowel dedicated to dough work), smeared with butter, rolled up like a carpet and cut into spirals that bake up layered and crisp.
 This style is often called Nazook.
 Others are sweeter and decidedly more cake-like, whether they're made with a yeast- or baking soda/acidic dairy-leavened dough (baking powder was, until very recently, unknown in Armenia, so most chemically-leavened baked goods are made using a combination of baking soda and an acidic dairy like yogurt or sour cream).
 This latter style is usually formed into a flattened disc and filled with a single layer of butter, flour, sugar, vanilla, and (sometimes) chopped nut paste known as khoritz, a mixture that's essentially the Armenian equivalent of Strudel.
-These more simple gata are often dressed up with decorative strips of dough or by scoring patterns onto the top before baking.
+Special gata-stamps that are called Gatanakhshich (գաթանախշիչ) are used to print motifs on Gata, while inscriptions are most often handmade.
+The more simple gata are often dressed up with decorative strips of dough or by scoring patterns onto the top before baking.

 The following styles of Gata can be found in Eastern Armenia and Karabakh (Artsakh):